 The fact of getting a company listed soon after incorporation without starting commercial production of the key products indicates that the promoter/entrepreneur wanted to offload the risk of the business as soon as possible on the minority public investors.

-Investors would remember that the period of the mid 1990s was the time when many companies were listed on Indian stock exchanges in light of relaxed statutory guidelines.
+Investors would remember that the period of the mid-1990s was the time when many companies were listed on Indian stock exchanges in light of relaxed statutory guidelines.
 Many investors remember this period as the time when promoters considered public money as riskless free capital (without payment of any interest), which is not to be returned ever.
 This led to a spurt of IPOs in those times.

-It is advised that investors should be aware of the timing of stock exchange listing of the company when they analyse the company.
+It is advised that investors should be aware of the timing of the stock exchange listing of the company when they analyse the company.

 Further advised reading: Why Management Assessment is the Most Critical Factor in Stock Investing?

 4) Issuance of preferential convertible warrants to the promoters:

 The company issued 2,650,000 warrants to the promoters in FY2011 (1,150,000) and FY2012 (1,500,000) at ₹10/-.
 As per the terms of the warrants allotment, 25% of the money was to be paid by the promoters at the allotment and the balance 75% of the money was to be paid at the time of conversion of the warrants within 18 months from the allotment.